-Action Outcome Owner Timescale Current Position Status (RAG) Develop and deliver strategic health and safety awareness training to Corporate Directors and Heads of Service.
+Action Outcome Owner Timescale Current Position Status (RAG) Develop strategic health and safety awareness training to Corporate Directors and Heads of Service.
 Ensures a visible active commitment from the top establishing effective 'downward' communication systems and management structures.
-Integration of good health and safety management with business decisions H & S Team 31 Dec 2012 Training course currently being developed, and delivery with be linked to senior management development training.
-In Progress Delivery of required internal /external health and safety training to Services Staff with the required health and safety knowledge to enable them to work safely and correctly and in line with Council policies.
-H & S Team 31 Mar 2013 A total of 95 staff have received H & S training during this 6 months period, (see page 3 of report for further details).
-In Progress Undertake Service / team audits in line with the Council's health and safety audit programme.
+Integration of good health and safety management with business decisions H & S / EP Manager 31 Dec 2012 Training course has been developed, and delivery with be linked to senior management development training in 2013/14.
+Completed Delivery of required internal /external health and safety training to Services Staff with the required health and safety knowledge to enable them to work safely and correctly and in line with Council policies.
+H & S / EP Manager 31 Mar 2013 A total of 105 staff received corporate H & S training during the year, (see page 3 of report for further details).
+Completed Undertake Service / team audits in line with the Council's health and safety audit programme.
 Achievement of benchmarking against legal and Council standards.
-H & S Team As Required 4 Services audits were completed during this period, follow up 6 monthly meetings will held to review progress of audit report recommendations.
-In Progress Each service / team to identify and risk assess the significant risks that are present in its work area / activities and prepare a risk register to be submitted to the H & S team for collation.
+H & S / EP Manager As Required 7 services/teams were audited during the year, follow up 6 monthly meetings will held to review progress of audit report recommendations.
+Completed Each service / team to identify and risk assess the significant risks that are present in its work area / activities and prepare a risk register to be submitted to the H & S team for collation.
 All the risks with the potential to cause harm have been assessed.
-Each Service 28 Sept 2012 All Services / teams were required to submit current H & S Risk Registers by end Sept 2012.
-Currently one team's registers is overdue / not submitted to the H & S Team.
+Each Service 28 Sept 2012 All Services / teams submitted current H & S Risk Registers within required timescales, listing all risk assessments conducted within their teams.
 Completed Each Service / Team to ensure that where control measures are required they have been implemented or if not escalated to Corporate level.
 All the risks with the potential to cause harm are adequately controlled or eliminated.
 Each Service 31 Mar 2013 Each service / team risk assessments should identify the hazards and required control measures.
 All collated risk registers returned to date (see above) identify controlled hazards at low to medium risk.
-In Progress All Services to identify the training needs of their teams, against the current available health and safety courses and submit needs to the Health and Safety Team.
+Completed All Services to identify the training needs of their teams, against the current available health and safety courses and submit needs to the Health and Safety Team.
 Staff trained and competent in their job role with sufficient knowledge, information and instruction.
 Each Service 31 Mar 2013 Health and Safety Training Code of Practice issued to managers with list of available H & S courses.
-Training also identified through 1:1 and risk assessments Ongoing Where partners or contractors are engaged then the Service responsible follows the Council's Health and Safety Contractors Code of Practice requirements.
+Training also identified through 1:1 and risk assessments Completed Where partners or contractors are engaged then the Service responsible follows the Council's Health and Safety Contractors Code of Practice requirements.
 Demonstrates the health and safety arrangements of partners and contractors has been assessed and is monitored.
 Heads of Service who engage contractors 31 Mar 2013 Control of contractors is audited as part the requirement of the H & S audit process, which monitors the measures in place for contractors undertaking work on behalf of the Council.
-Ongoing
+Completed

 Action Outcome Owner Timescale Current Position Status (RAG) The generation of annual and half yearly health and safety reports for submission to members and relevant stakeholders Assessment of the adequacy of health and safety performance across the Council.
-H & S Team Nov 2012 / May 2013 H & S report for April - Sept 2012 completed.
+H & S / EP Manager Nov 2012 / May 2013 6 monthly and annual reports completed for 2012/13, which will be presented to H & S Panel, CMT & Staff Committee.
 Completed